-Objectway is a chatbot company that brings the positive effects of automation and data analytics.
+Objectway is a Top 100 global FinTech provider and a leader in the Wealth, Investment & Asset Management Software Industry that brings the positive effects of automation and data analytics.
 As Chief Product Officer, Georgios Lekkas drives the implementation, integration and evolution of the company’s product offering to deliver an effective value proposition to the market.
 TFT sat down with Lekkas to gain insight into the adoption of Artificial Intelligence (AI) technology.

 TFT: How can areas most ready for AI disruption be identified?

 Georgios: All areas exploiting information that is or can be digitalised, are potential targets of AI disruption.

 TFT: Where is AI going to make the greatest impact in financial services?

 Georgios: Right now the largest impact is in the middle and back office, where automation can speed operations and improve the quality of investment analysis and trade execution.
 There is less adoption in the front office, relations with clients are too important to be delegated to algorithms that are still at an early stage.

 TFT: What are the greatest barriers to wide-scale implementation of AI?

 Georgios: The first barrier is the availability of data, that must be collected and prepared.
 GDPR poses an additional difficulty in collecting personal data.
 As an example, if we want to complete client profiles adding their preferences harvested from social media, we must tell clients about it and obtain each one’s approval.
 Another implementation barrier is the availability of data science knowledge and skills.